It'll End in Tears: Influence

-It'll End in Tears helped resurrect the careers of Tim Buckley and Alex Chilton, and led to renewed interest in Roy Harper's back catalogue.
+It'll End in Tears helped resurrect the careers of Tim Buckley and Alex Chilton and led to renewed interest in Roy Harper's back catalogue.
 Because of "Song to the Siren"'s success, Buckley's album Starsailor has become his best-known album.

 The album's atmospheric and melancholic sound has been hugely influential.
-It'll End in Tears is cited as defining by numerous bands and artists, including Anohni and the Johnsons, Bat for Lashes, Perfume Genius and Amen Dunes.
+It is cited as "defining" by numerous bands and artists, including Anohni and the Johnsons, Bat for Lashes, Perfume Genius and Amen Dunes.
 Both Anohni and Beach House have cited "Song to the Siren" as specifically important.
 Many other artists have adapted TMC's cover versions—described by the critic Sean O'Neal as "covers of covers".